-Visit the OIA website for Montana de Luz for more information.
+Visit the Education Abroad website for Montaña de Luz for more information.

-The students will have the opportunity to learn about the history, culture, politics, health issues, socioeconomics and specific needs of Honduras and its people.
+The students will have the opportunity to learn about the history, culture, politics, health issues, socioeconomics and specific needs of Ghana.
 Students will also have the opportunity to develop their needs assessment, research and development, problem-solving, project management, time management, communications and teaming skills in a real-world international service-learning environment.
-In the program, students will be exposed to, and will work in a multidisciplinary environment and will gain hands-on experience as they prototype, implement and test their technologies.
+During the program, students will be exposed to, and will work in a multidisciplinary environment and will gain hands-on experience as they prototype, implement and test their technologies.
 Project/technology sustainability and local ownership and partnering will be emphasized.
 To participate in the program, students will enroll in three credits of ENGR 4692.02S, and three credit-hours of ENGR 5797.17 for autumn term.

 Examples of past projects include:

-Visit the OIA website for Choluteca for more information on this program.
+Visit the Education Abroad website for more information on this program.

 The Office of International Affairs has more in-depth information about these programs.
-Please also check the ECOS website for the Honduras programs' reports from past years and the Office of International Affairs website for application materials and a listing of similar programs.
+Please visit the Education Abroad website for more information about these and other programs, and the application process.

 Office of International Affairs